bryankhelven/genipapo/README.md

 ## Acknowledgments

+- This work was carried out at the Center for Artificial Intelligence of the University of São Paulo (C4AI - [http://c4ai.inova.usp.br/](http://c4ai.inova.usp.br/)), with support by the São Paulo Research Foundation (FAPESP grant #2019/07665-4) and by the IBM Corporation.
+The project was also supported by the Ministry of Science, Technology and Innovation, with resources of Law N. 8.248, of October 23, 1991, within the scope of PPI-SOFTEX, coordinated by Softex and published as Residence in TIC 13, DOU 01245.010222/2022-44.

-Genipapo was developed using the [Stanza](https://stanfordnlp.github.io/stanza/) library.
+- Genipapo was developed using the [Stanza](https://stanfordnlp.github.io/stanza/) library.
 We thank the Stanford NLP Group for providing this tool for the NLP community.